What I appreciate about Houston

 River Oaks Theater: 2009 W Gray Street, Houston, TX 77019.
 Most people my age witnessed the advent of the multiplex theaters that have a dozen or more screens, preferred seating, numerous brightly lit concession stands, and parking lots with hundreds of spaces.
 Situated in a more upscale retail shopping area, River Oaks Theater guarantees a much different viewing experience that takes you back to the late 1930s (click here to read about its history).
 Who doesn’t like Art Deco?
 This is where I saw Manchester by the Sea in December of last year and the main place in town to catch films, including documentaries, that aren’t widely released.

 Vinal Edge: 239 W 19th Street, Houston, TX 77008.
 Every city needs a solid music store if you’re into buying records.
 I have a small collection that I will never, repeat never, part with.
 To me, Vinal Edge’s strength is their punk section because every time I visit I find a new or used album to bring home.
 Here’s a list of what I’ve found since I started visiting the shop: Threadbare’s Feeling Older Faster, The Faith-Void split, Discharge’s Why, Uniform Choice’s Screaming for Change, and Bikini Kill’s Yeah, Yeah, Yeah, Yeah.
 They also carry a handful of record players if you’re looking for a replacement.
 As for the clerks, well, they’re friendly and attentive.

 Walters Downtown: 1120 Naylor Street, Houston, TX 77002.
-Punk rock has been central to my life since my close friends introduced me to it in high school.
+Punk rock (and hardcore) has (have) been central to my life since my close friends introduced me to it in high school.
 Walter’s is an ideal venue for the music because they have space to accommodate a sizeable crowd, a low stage without any barriers, great sound, a wall for merch tables, ticket prices are always reasonable, and there’s plenty of nearby parking.
 Watching bands play there is always enjoyable.
 Even when you stand at the very back of the room, you still feel the energy being projected from the stage over the crowd.
 I’ve seen several great shows at Walter’s that I won’t soon forget.
 Some of the bands include 7 Seconds, Bane, D.R.I., and Slapshot.